Harunur Rashid (Chandpur politician)

-Harunur Rashid (হারুনুর রশীদ) is a Bangladesh Nationalist Party politician and the former Member of Parliament of Chandpur-4.
+Harunur Rashid (হারুনুর রশীদ) is a Bangladesh Nationalist Party politician and a former member of parliament from the Chandpur-4 constituency.

 Early life

 Rashid was born on 8 June 1957 in Faridganj Upazila, Chandpur District, East Pakistan, Pakistan.

 Career

 Rashid was elected to parliament from Chandpur-4 as a Bangladesh Nationalist Party candidate in 2009.
 He boycotted the 2018 general elections.